Mino

 -

 Yes!
-The planner cover color matches the planner’s theme color.
+The journal cover color matches the journal’s theme color.

-After you open the planner, you can find the Appearance settings in the top navigation bar.
+After you open the journal, you can find the Layout & Design menu in the top navigation bar.
 From there, you can choose from 10 theme colors, and the cover will automatically match the selected theme.

 -